savlpavel/XLogback/Readme.md

 # How to start?

+## General Notes

+- OpenLog database should be secured against anonymous users.
+However, if you are planning to log anonymous requests in servlets where we are not able to acquire a trusted session, OpenLog database should be configured properly:
+    - Anonymous users should be "Depositor" with "Write Public Documents" privilege.
+    - Maximum Internet Name And Password should be Author or above.

 ## For XPages Developers

 - XLogback ships with two update sites for Domino Server and Designer.
 Designer client includes source bundles.